 Colorado General Assembly legislation in 2003 (House Bill 03-1251) permitted "voluntary" funding for the purpose of creating CATPA.
 Over the next four years funding from State Farm, Progressive, Liberty Mutual, Country Insurance, National Equipment Register, and other committed insurance companies created several part-time multi-agency task forces to accelerate auto theft investigations, prosecutions, and public awareness to reduce vehicle theft in Colorado.
 As a result of these cooperative efforts, stolen vehicle recoveries and criminal prosecutions of auto theft rings have both increased since 2006.

 In 2008 Senator Betty Boyd of the Colorado General Assembly authored Senate Bill-60, which was passed by the legislature and signed by Governor Bill Ritter that same year.
 Senate Bill-60 provides CATPA with permanent funding of $1 per insured vehicle, each year until the sunset review in 2018.
-As a result, CATPA has eight more years of approximately $4 million per year to assist motor vehicle theft training, prevention, investigation, enforcement, and prosecution.
+As a result, CATPA has four more years of approximately $4 million per year to assist motor vehicle theft training, prevention, investigation, enforcement, and prosecution.